Minimum Entangling Power is Close to Its Maximum: Conclusion and Open Problems

 \subsection{Acknowledgements}

-JC is supported by NSERC and NSF of China (Grant No. 61179030).
-ZJ acknowledges support from NSERC and ARO.
 DWK is supported by NSERC Discovery Grant 400160, NSERC Discovery Accelerator Supplement 400233 and Ontario Early Researcher Award 048142.
 BZ is supported by NSERC Discovery Grant 400500 and CIFAR.
 Part of this work was done when JC was a PhD student with Prof. Mingsheng Ying in Tsinghua University.
-We thank Mingsheng Ying, Jun Yu, Vladim�r Bu$\check{z}$ek, Nathaniel Johnston, Ashwin Nayak and Debbie Leung for very delightful discussions.
+We thank Mingsheng Ying, Jun Yu, Vladim\'{i}r Bu\v{z}ek, Nathaniel Johnston, Ashwin Nayak and Debbie Leung for very delightful discussions.
 We thank Andreas Winter for the delight discussion for the Schmidt rank case.